kajf/bozr/README.md

-headers | http request headers params | http query params bodyFile | file to send as a request payload (path relative to test suite json) body | string to send as a request payload
+headers | http request headers params | http query params bodyFile | file to send as a request payload (path relative to test suite json) body | string or JSON object to send as a request payload

 ## Section 'Expect'
 Represents assertions for http response of the call